zverorx/webtest/README.md

 HTTP test server for measuring download speed.

+Generate files of arbitrary size by specifying the desired size in the URL.

 >WARNING: If you download a large file, do not output its contents to stdout, and do not open it in a text editor, this may cause freezes.

 ## Compilation